by Albert Steg

 Is It bakelite?

 Here’s one where you just can’t tell from a picture.
 There’s just enough off-white ivory warmth in the whites to suspect they may indeed be an unusual bakelite set, and the reds have a credible bakelite coloration.
 It’s a case where you really need to hold them in your hands to see whether they feel like bakelite.
 Before bidding, check the return policy, to make sure you can send them back if they turn out to be lightweight plastic.
-But if they fail a Simichrome bakelite test you’ll be able to return them in any case, as the item will have been misrepresented.
+But if they fail a Simichrome bakelite test you should be able to return them in any case, as the item will have been misrepresented.

-Buying Bakelite BG Equipment
+Buying Bakelite Backgammon Equipment

 Unlike bakelite bracelets, which, while expensive, were made in very large quantities and can be found in great variety from all sorts of dealers, backgammon equipment is very scarce, so you may have to look for several months to find the checker set or doubling cube you are looking for.
 By far the most likely place to look is eBay.
 The more craft-oriented site Etsy occasionally has items of interest, and you can also explore various local flea markets, antique dealers, and online estate auction sites too.